Croatia Island Hopping: Our 1-Week Sail Croatia Adriatic Sea Cruise by JetSettingFools.com

 Octopus Salad at Agroturizam Dalmatino, Pomena, Mljet, Croatia

-Passengers on Explorer Sail Croatia cruises are on their own for dinner – which we absolutely loved, as it gave us the opportunity to try a variety of local Croatian restaurants.
+Passengers on Explorer Sail Croatia cruises are on their own for dinner.
+We absolutely loved this, as it gave us the opportunity to try a variety of local Croatian restaurants.
 In Pomena, there are only a handful of restaurants – most of which line the water’s edge.

 Boats in harbor at night in Pomena Port on Mljet Island, Croatia